pat/thinking-sphinx/v5/indexing.md

 end
 {% endhighlight %}

-If you want changes to associated data to fire Sphinx updates for a related model and you're using real-time indices, you can specify a method chain for the callback.
+If you want changes to associated data to fire Sphinx updates for a related model and you're using real-time indices, you can specify a method chain for the callback - you'll also want to add the _index reference_ (the first argument in an index definition - usually the model's name as an underscored and lowercase symbol) as the second argument:

 {% highlight ruby %}
 # in app/models/comment.rb, presuming a comment belongs_to :article
+# note the second argument is :article, as per the
+# ThinkingSphinx::Index.define call.
 ThinkingSphinx::Callbacks.append(
-  self, :behaviours => [:real_time], :path => [:article]
+  self, :article, :behaviours => [:real_time], :path => [:article]
 )
 {% endhighlight %}